cornuwel/blog/_posts/2023-05-22-search-engines-vs-llms.md

 ---
 layout: post
-title:  "Search Engines vs. Language Learning Models: Decoding the Key Differences"
+title:  "Search Engines vs. Language Learning Models"
+description: "Explore the key differences between search engines and language learning models.
+Learn how these technologies work and how they can be used to find information online."
 date:   2023-05-22
 tags: ai llm search
 ---